 They have all the fixings that are in a granola recipe and they taste like the most amazing granola cookie you can ever find.
 The granola-to-cookie ratio is HEAVY on the granola.
 As a matter of fact, there are so many granola add-ins that the cookie batter gets so thick you really have to ‘work it’ to stir it well.

-Tips for making amazing blueberry granola cookies.
+Tips for amazing blueberry granola cookies.

 It’s hard to mess up these cookies.
 I mean really, how can so many good things go wrong?
-It just can’t, but I have some tips that are going to help you make these cookies go straight to AMAZING.
+It just can’t, but I have some tips that are going to help you make these cookies go straight to amazing.

 1. Use bread flour.

-First, the recipe calls for bread flour.
-No, we are not making bread.
-We are making chewilishis granola cookies.
-If you use bread flour instead of all-purpose flour you will get more chew factor.
+You can use all-purpose flour but if you use bread flour instead of all-purpose flour you will get more chew factor.
 Bread flour has more gluten and the higher ratio of gluten equals a chewier cookie.

 3. Toast the pecans.